10 Wildly Inaccurate Myths of Entrepreneurship Debunked

 Myth: Entrepreneurs Switch Jobs Often

-According to a recent analysis based on successful businessmen, most entrepreneurs were employed with organizations for several years before starting their own business.
+According to a recent analysis based on successful businessmen, most entrepreneurs were employed with organisations for several years before starting their own business.
 During their work tenure, they learned from these businesses and learned everything they could about the business idea they wanted to launch.

 Most entrepreneurs have a higher rate of success in their jobs.
 Before venturing out, the majority of them had spent years working for others.
 However, not all follow this pattern.
-Most entrepreneurs start businesses without working for an organization.
+Most entrepreneurs start businesses without working for an organisation.

 Fact: Entrepreneurs like stability and are not open to change very often.